kyunghoj/GSoC2014/PIG-2597/README.md

 Abstract
 --
 Currently, Pig utilizes two frameworks for generating language processors.
-Notably, Grunt, an interactive command-line interface for Pig, is implemented based on JavaCC.
-But most query scripts are parsed by ANTLR-generated components.
-This status is problematic because of unnecessary complexity.
-First, using two different parser generators in a project is confusing to developers, especially new ones.
+Grunt, an interactive command-line interface for Pig, is implemented using JavaCC.
+But query scripts are parsed by ANTLR-based QueryParser.
+This status is problematic due to the following reasons.
+First, using two different parser generators in one project is confusing to developers, especially new ones.
-Second, it is burdensome even for experienced contributors since they have to understand both frameworks and maintain both dependencies in build processes.
+Second, even for experienced contributors, understanding both frameworks and maintaining dependencies in build processes are burdensome.
-Third, the different implementations hamper adding new features.
+Third, the different implementations of Grunt and QueryParser hamper adding new features.
 For example, it was not possible to use Grunt commands such as `register` in Pig Macro until a workaround patch was committed.

-In this Google Summer of Code project, I will solve the above problems by implementing Grunt with ANTLR.
-Removing the dependency on JavaCC will help Apache Pig project keep clean, easy to maintain codebase and continue to be improved by many contributors.
+In this Google Summer of Code project, I will solve the above problem by reimplementing Grunt and merging Grunt implementation with QueryParser.
+Removing Grunt's dependency on JavaCC will help Apache Pig project keep clean, easy to maintain codebase and continue to be improved by many contributors.

 Benefits to Community
 --
  * Implementing Grunt using ANTLR will reduce unnecessary complexity from having both JavaCC and ANTLR as parser generator.
- * `TODO` Pig Macro
  * The new implementation will be cleaner and easier to maintain codebase.
  * Eventually, adding features to Grunt will become easier.